Mamta1812/if-else-condition-on-python/README.md

 T-4 .
 WAP that calculates the area of a rectangle.
 Prompt the user to enter the length and width, and then use arithmetic operators to compute the area.

 T-5 .
 WAP to increment a number by 1 using the unary + operator.

+# w1d2 -ct == if_else_practice_Question(file)
+Here is a separate set of practice questions for if/else conditions.
+Here the question are in the file only .